omkarcloud/botasaurus/README.md

 ### How to configure the Request Decorator?

 The Request Decorator is used to make humane requests.
-Under the hood, it uses botasaurus-requests, a library based on hrequests, which incorporates several anti-detect features:
+Under the hood, it uses botasaurus-requests, a library based on hrequests, which incorporates important features like:
-- Uses browser-like headers in the correct order.
+- Using browser-like headers in the correct order.
 - Makes a browser-like connection with correct ciphers.
-- Uses `google.com` referer by default to make it appear as if the user has clicked on a link on google.com to visit the page.
+- Uses `google.com` referer by default to make it appear as if the user has arrived from google search.

-The Request Decorator only allows you to configure proxy as follows:
+Also, The Request Decorator allows you to configure proxy as follows:

 ```python
 @request(